-Diane M. Bryant is executive vice president and general manager of the Data Center Group for Intel Corporation.
+Diane M. Bryant is group president of the Data Center Group at Intel Corporation.
 Bryant leads the worldwide organization that develops the data center platforms for the digital services economy, generating $17 billion in revenue in 2016.

 In her current role, she manages the data center P&L, strategy, and product development for cloud service providers, communications service providers, enterprise and government infrastructure, spanning server, storage, and network solutions.